State visit: Components of a state visit

-The visiting head of state is usually accompanied by a senior government minister, usually by a foreign minister.
+The visiting head of state (or their representative) is usually accompanied by a senior government minister, usually by a foreign minister.
 Behind the diplomatic protocol, delegations made up from trade organizations also accompany the visiting head of state, offer an opportunity to network and develop economic, cultural, and social links with industry leaders in the nation being visited.
-At the end of a state visit, the foreign head of state traditionally issues a formal invitation to the head of state of the nation being visited who at another time in the future, would pay a reciprocal state visit.
+At the end of a state visit, the foreign head of state (or representative) traditionally issues a formal invitation to the head of state (or representative) of the nation being visited who at another time in the future, would pay a reciprocal state visit.

 While the costs of a state visit are usually borne by state funds of the host country, most nations host fewer than ten state visits per year, with some as few as two.
-Most foreign heads of state will stay in the official residence of the head of state who is hosting the state visit, in a guest house reserved for foreign visitors, or in their own nation's embassy located in the foreign nation being visited.
+Most foreign heads of state (or their representative) will stay in the official residence of the head of state (or representative) who is hosting the state visit, in a guest house reserved for foreign visitors, or in their own nation's embassy located in the foreign nation being visited.

-State visits by well-known global leaders or figures, such as King Charles III, the President of the United States or the Pope, often draw much publicity and large crowds.
+State visits by well-known global leaders or figures, such as the British monarch, the president of the United States or the pope, often draw much publicity and large crowds.
 Occasionally, these include protesters.